silencial/silencial.github.io/content/posts/mobile-robots.md

 1. Store path info
 2. Define utility functions: get reference pose by index, get pose and pose_ref error

-<mark>Find reference pose function is the same for all controllers: Find the nearest point on the path and lookahead some distance.</mark>
+==Find reference pose function is the same for all controllers: Find the nearest point on the path and lookahead some distance.==

 `pid.py`: